-We bring a camera bag with us everywhere we go.
+We bring a camera bag everywhere we go.
 It has to be strong, but also ideally not look like a camera bag.

-For short trips, we slim down our camera gear and bring a bag that can double as a day pack.
-We absolutely love Peak Design’s Everyday Backpack 20L.
+For short trips, we slim down our camera gear and bring Peak Design’s Everyday Backpack 20L as it nicely doubles as a day pack.
 It keeps our gear safe while being stylish enough for a city trip, yet rugged and compact enough for hiking.
-We’ve had ours for over two years and used it on countless trips; it still looks new.
+We’ve had ours for years now and used it on countless trips; it still looks new.

 The 20-liter fits all this, but there is also a 30-liter version.